Sibyx/django_api_forms/docs/tutorial.md

             # Non field validation errors are present under key `$body` in Form.errors property
             raise ValidationError("Is it you Doctor?", code='time-travelling')

+        if 'param' not in self.extras:
+            self.add_error(
+                ('param', ), ValidationError("You can use request GET params in form validation!", code='param-where') )
         # The last chance to do some touchy touchy with the self.clean_data

         return self.cleaned_data